 I recommend running backups at least once a week and after any major change to your site.

-UpdraftPlus has a premium version with more features if you need them for the future.
+UpdraftPlus has a premium version with more features if you need them in the future.

 Wordfence is a free security plugin for your WordPress site to protect against malicious attacks.